CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: b) to the North

-The Tropic of Cancer (23.5°N) divides India into two almost equal parts.
+Located at 23.5°N, the Tropic of Cancer splits India into two nearly equal portions.

 a) Relief mountains